heyjva/support/content/src/yellow/faq-connectivity/faq-what-is-serial-port-of-zigbee.md

   labels: yellow, faq, connectivity
 ---

-The Zigbee/Thread (IEEE 802.15.4) radio is directly connected via serial port to the Raspberry Pi Compute Module 4 on /dev/ttyAMA1.
-Note that there is no /dev/serial/by-id path for this serial port as its not connected through USB.
-The above tty path will remain static.
+The Zigbee/Thread (IEEE 802.15.4) radio is directly connected via serial port to the Raspberry Pi Compute Module 4 on `/dev/ttyAMA1`.
+Note that there is no `/dev/serial/by-id` path for this serial port as it's not connected through USB.
+The above `tty` path will remain static.